OSTUSA/ost-todos/README.md

 Highlights
 ----------
-The presentation layer is powered by WebApi and Angular JS.
+The presentation layer is powered by WebApi, Angular JS, and Bootstrap.
 It supports client side login and registration.
 The application module exposes some angular powers for kicking the user to the login screen on all `401` responses.

 Todo